fluidself/fluidself.org/_books/philosophy/reflections.md

 Too great a hurry to discharge of an obligation is a kind of ingratitude.

-There is great ability in knowing how to conceal one's ability. ["You have accomplished a great stroke in diplomacy when you have made others think that you have only very average abilities."--La Bruyère.]
+There is great ability in knowing how to conceal one's ability. ["You have accomplished a great stroke in diplomacy when you have made others think that you have only very average abilities."—La Bruyère.]

 It is as common to change one's tastes, as it is uncommon to change one's inclinations.

 In all professions we affect a part and an appearance to seem what we wish to be.
 Thus the world is merely composed of actors.

-["All the world's a stage, and all the men and women merely players."--Shakespeare, As You Like It{, Act II, Scene VII, Jaques}.
+["All the world's a stage, and all the men and women merely players."—Shakespeare, As You Like It{, Act II, Scene VII, Jaques}.

 We are nearer loving those who hate us, than those who love us more than we desire.